 Applicants should also see their program for additional admissions information.

-When the file is complete and all credentials are received, the Director of Admissions will notify the applicant by letter regarding her/his admissions status.
+When the file is complete and all credentials are received, the Director of Admissions will notify the applicant by letter regarding his/her admissions status.

 All incoming students for September are required to submit a $250 tuition deposit.
 This deposit is refundable until May 1, to all incoming high school seniors.
 Requests for the refund must be addressed to the Director of Admissions and be postmarked no later than May 1.
-Deposits received after May 1 or from non high school seniors are nonrefundable.
+Deposits received after May 1 are nonrefundable.
 The deposit will be applied to first term tuition charges.

 Candidates for the spring or summer terms must also submit a $250 tuition deposit upon notification of acceptance to the University.
 The spring and summer term's deposit is nonrefundable.
 The deposit will be applied to first term tuition charges.